carsonfarmer/blog/content/pages/research.md

 affect commuting flows.
-Furthermore, the distance decay component of these models can be shown to capture a combination of geographical distance and regional differentiation due to LLM boundaries, leading to
+Furthermore, the distance decay component of these models can be shown to capture a combination of geographical distance and regional differentiation due to LLM boundaries, leading to 'functional' distance decay.
-\`functional' distance decay.
 This concept of functional distance decay is a key finding of my research, and, indicates that in addition to the configuration of origins and destinations, distance decay is also dependent on the spatial structure of LLMs, or more generally, the